Rajat-Bansal3/FlowBurst/README.md

-# FlowShift: Seamless Hybrid Development Environment
+# FlowBurst: Seamless Hybrid Development Environment
 ### A project by Rajat Bansal

 ## Table of Contents